The Farm

 Our 14-acre farm is located in Tyrone Township, Michigan, which is in the Northeastern-most corner of Livingston County, just south of Fenton, Michigan.
 It was named after the county Tyrone, within the province of Ulster in Northern Ireland.
-It’s still a rural township, with the nearest gas station being about five miles away.
-Fenton provides us with a shopping area for groceries and some chain stores, along with quite a few independent businesses, which we like to frequent whenever possible.
+It’s still a rural township with a part-time government.
+Fenton is the closest town, and provides us with a shopping area for groceries and some chain stores, along with quite a few independent businesses, which we like to frequent whenever possible.
 We live on a dirt road, but within ten minutes, we can be in the parking lot of Tractor Supply or Target.

 My husband and I were married on 19 April 2008, and we knew we wanted to get out of the city.
 We both worked in downtown Detroit, lived right on the city border, and we wanted some space between ourselves and the neighbors in which we could grow a garden, keep some animals, and build ourselves a homestead.
 Being able to develop our self-reliance skills was a growing interest in our lives, and we decided that one of our requirements in a new home would be that it sat on at least five acres.